Chicago Police Brutality and Civil Rights Lawyer

 "*" indicates required fields

-Abuse inflicted by the police or other law enforcement officers can have a life-long impact on victims.
+Abuse inflicted by the police or other law enforcement officers can have a lifelong impact on victims.
 Physical harm, humiliation, and even false statements all take their toll—both physically and emotionally.

 If you believe you were the victim of police brutality or misconduct, you have rights.
-At the Police Brutality Center, we encourage victims and their families to contact our Chicago police brutality lawyers for help seeking justice.
+At Police Brutality Center, we encourage victims and their families to contact our Chicago police brutality lawyers for help seeking justice.

 Chicago Police Brutality Statistics